ameerM09/NEAT-Flappy-Bird-AI/README.md

 # NEAT-Flappy-Bird-AI-Project

-## NEUROEVOLUTION OF AUGMENTING TOPOLOGIES
+## Neuroevolution of Augmenting Topologies

 Uses the NEAT module of Python to teach an AI how to play the game Flappy Bird.